in , ,

 • Pruning is minimal, but shrubs may need pinching to keep them from getting leggy.

-Growing Ardisia as a Houseplant
+Growing Ardisia as a houseplant

 • Ardisia needs bright light in summer and direct light in winter.